simupy/simupy/README.rst

 Contributing
 ------------

-1. To discuss problems or feature requests, File an issue.
+1. To discuss problems or feature requests, file an issue.
 2. To contribute, make a pull request.
 Contributions should include tests for any new features/bug fixes and follow best practices including PEP8, etc.